Juan Ponce Enrile: Illness and death

 By the early 1990s, Enrile was diagnosed with chronic hypertension.
 He rushed to the hospital due to his high blood pressure on September 14, 2013.
 He had diabetes mellitus, dyslipidemia, hypertension, extensive coronary artery calcification in the right coronary, left anterior descending and left circumflex, premature heart beats, macular degeneration, and several other age-related diseases according to medical certificate on May 6, 2014.
 He took 22 kinds of medication for his illnesses.
 The Sandiganbayan granted hospital arrest at the Philippine National Police General Hospital.
 He suffered pneumonia in 2015.
 He tested positive for COVID-19 on June 27, 2022.

 On November 11, 2025, Enrile was reported to have been confined to the intensive care unit (ICU) of an undisclosed hospital due to pneumonia.
-Enrile reportedly did not want to die in a hospital, and he died at his residence with his family on November 13, 2025 at the age of 101.
-Public viewing of his remains is held on November 16–18 and 21, 2025, at his residence in Dasmariñas Village, Makati.
-Necrological services were held on November 19, 2025, at the Senate session hall at GSIS Building in Pasay and Camp Aguinaldo in Quezon City.
-His remains were returned to Makati on November 20, where public viewing will resume on November 21.
-He will be buried at Libingan ng mga Bayani on November 22.
-On November 17, Senate President Tito Sotto introduced Senate Resolution No. 176 extending the Senate's condolences to Enrile's family.
+He died at his home surrounded by his family on November 13, 2025, at the age of 101.

+Public viewing of Enrile's remains were held on November 16–18 and 21, 2025, at his residence in Dasmariñas Village, Makati.
+On November 17, Tito Sotto introduced Senate Resolution No. 176 extending the Senate's condolences to Enrile's family.
 All the members of the Senate were co-sponsors and co-authors of the resolution.
+Necrological services were held on November 19, 2025, at the Senate session hall at GSIS Building in Pasay and at Camp Aguinaldo in Quezon City and on November 21 at the Malacañang Palace.
+On November 22, a funeral Mass for Enrile was held at the Santuario de San Antonio Parish in Forbes Park, Makati, followed by his interment at the Libingan ng mga Bayani in Taguig.